klust/LUMI-BE-training-materials/docs/intro-evolving/01-Architecture.md

 Each CCD connects to the memory/IO die through an Infinity Fabric link (also called GMI link which stands for Global Memory Interface).
-The connection is asymmetric on Milan with 51.2 GB/s bandwidth to and 25.6 GB/s bandwidth from the CCD (32 bytes and 16 byte wide connections running at the memory clock with is 1.6 GHz for DDR4 3200).
+The connection is asymmetric on Milan with 51.2 GB/s bandwidth to the CCD (so reading from memory) and 25.6 GB/s bandwidth from the CCD (so writing to memory) (32 bytes and 16 byte wide connections running at the memory clock with is 1.6 GHz for DDR4 3200).
 The memory/IO die contains the memory controllers, connections to connect two CPU packages together, PCIe lanes to connect to external